 Subconcepts of the Health Promotion Model

-Personal factors categorized as biological, psychological and socio-cultural.
-These factors are predictive of a given behavior and shaped by the nature of the target behavior being considered.
+Personal factors are categorized as biological, psychological, and socio-cultural.
+These factors are predictive of a given behavior and shaped by the target behavior’s nature being considered.

 - Personal psychological factors.
 Include variables such as self-esteem, self-motivation, personal competence, perceived health status, and definition of health.